Aditi Shankar

 Aditi Shankar (born 6 July 1997) is an Indian actress and singer known for her work majorly in Tamil cinema.
 She is the recipient of one Vikatan Award, one SIIMA Awards and one Filmfare Awards South.

-Although Aditi aspired to become a doctor, she became an actress and made her film debut with the Tamil Super Hit film Viruman (2022) and continued her success with Maaveeran (2023).
+Although Aditi aspired to become a doctor, she became an actress and made her film debut with the film Viruman (2022) and continued her success with Maaveeran (2023).

 Early life

 Aditi was born in Chennai, Tamil Nadu in India.
 She is the daughter of Indian filmmaker S. Shankar.
 She has an elder sister, Aishwarya Shankar and a younger brother, Arjith Shankar.
 Aditi completed her medicine degree from Sri Ramachandra University.
 After graduation she confessed to her parents about her long term passion for acting, following which she made her debut in Viruman.

 Career

 Early work (2022–2023)

-Aditi debuted as a playback singer for the song "Romeo and Juliet" from the Telugu film Ghani.
+Aditi debuted as a playback singer for the song "Romeo Juliet" from the Telugu film Ghani.

 In 2022, she made her acting debut, as lead actress, in the masala film Viruman with actor Karthi.
 She sang the song "Madura Veeran" in the film.
 The Outlook India wrote "Actress Aditi Shankar, the daughter of ace director Shankar who makes her debut with this film, is just a natural when it comes to acting.
 She looks very convincing as the character 'Thaen' and is absolutely at ease in front of the camera.
 She does a neat job of playing a hard-working, no-nonsense girl who believes in standing up for her rights."
 The Hindu wrote, "Aditi Shankar is definitely an upgrade from Muthaiya's previous films".
 The Times of India wrote, "Take the initial scenes with the female lead, Thaenu (Aditi Shankar, making a confident debut).
 She is shown as someone who is affectionate towards Muthupandi, even though he is a man who is hard to like.
 We think this equation between them would pose a challenge to Viruman, who has fallen for her and wants to marry her, but in just a couple of scenes, we see the character shifting her allegiance, thanks to a convenient plot development".

 In 2022, she was signed up by director Madonne Ashwin for her second film, Maaveeran, which was released in July 2023, where she paired up alongside Sivakarthikeyan and played the lead female role.
 Aditi was highly praised for her performance in the film and also won acclaim with a reviewer from South First wrote, ’Aditi Shankar, the daughter of director Shankar, does a neat job of the task given to her.
 She comes up with a fine, measured performance as Nila, a sub-editor in love with the cartoonist.’
 A news reporter from Movie Crow stated, "No nonsense romantic scenes for Aditi Shankar, she plays a role which is valuable to the story".
 Sruthi Ganapathy Raman from Film Companion also stated, "While Aditi Shankar is a voice of reason in Sathya’s head, she could’ve done much more than just that in the film because she’s such an effortless presence on screen".